 If you admit to being a petrolhead, unfortunately, this section may not be the best information for you.
 Manufacturers would assume that drivers are driving cautiously and reasonable when they state their potential mpg scores; if you don't drive economically then don't expect your car's actual mpg to match that of the brochures.
 If you would like to save a bit of money and harm the environment less, it is of mass importance to try and conserve fuel as best as you can.
 You can do this through a few different methods, some of which including:

 A step beyond electric vehicles and a new prospect to the industry are well-developed hydrogen vehicles with the likes of the Toyota Mirai.
-The hydrogen is converted from chemical energy to mechanical energy through the reaction of hydrogen and oxygen in a fuel cell, which in-turn means that the only byproduct at point of use is actually only water.
+The hydrogen is converted from chemical energy to mechanical energy through the reaction of hydrogen and oxygen in a fuel cell, which in turn means that the only byproduct at the point of use is actually only water.
 Once again, as no fuel is present there won't be any emissions or miles per gallon metric.